sunknudsen/privacy-guides/how-to-generate-and-air-gap-pgp-private-keys-using-gnupg-tails-and-yubikey/README.md

 Listed: true
 -->

-# How to use YubiKey to store PGP private keys
+# How to generate and air gap PGP private keys using GnuPG, Tails and YubiKey

 > Heads-up: guide inspired by https://github.com/drduh/YubiKey-Guide.